ham2anv/webring/README.md

 Make sure your new repo is public, then [activate GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) for it.

 Once you have your repo set up, you need to edit the `source.json` file, adding your ring's title, description, and each of the pages you want to have in your ring.
+And make sure you update the address of your GitHub page in `list` and `style`.

 ```json
 {